LudovicRousseau/PCSC/src/README_INTERNALS.txt

                          (7)         |
                 App D ---------------/

-For simplify, there are 3 differents roles: Application, PC/SC Daemon and IFDhandler/reader.
+For simplify, there are 3 different roles: Application, PC/SC Daemon and IFDhandler/reader.

 Between these role there are some contexts and on the top of them there